In this article:

-The pain and discomfort in the muscles that control jaw function will initially be more pronounced on the looser side and can gradually be felt in and around the affected joint.
+The pain and discomfort in the muscles that control jaw function will initially be more noticeable on the looser side and can gradually be felt in and around the affected joint.

-Internal Derangement of the TMJ: TMD can also stem from internal derangement of the TMJ, on account of a displaced disc, dislocated jaw, or injury to the condyle or the rounded ends of the lower jaw.
+Internal Derangement of the TMJ: TMD can also stem from internal derangement of the TMJ, possibly due to disc displacement, jaw dislocation, or injury to the rounded ends of the lower jaw known as condyle.

 The TMJ, like any other joint, is an intricate structure made up of various structural elements.
 One key component of this joint is an articular disc that is located between the skull and the lower jawbone and acts as a rubbery buffer between the two.